iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Lipschitz Operator in Hilbert Space.md

 If we only have $x_n - Tx_n \rightarrow \mathbf 0$, it won't mean that $x_n$ converges to anything.
 Imagine the case where $T$ is just the identity operator.
 Therefore, here we provide the sufficient conditions to show $x_n \rightarrow T x_n$, which requires $x_n \rightharpoonup x$.
-The theoerem characterize one way where a sequence can converge to the fixed point of an operator.
+The theorem characterize one way where a sequence can converge to the fixed point of an operator.

 #### **Thm | Existence of a Fixed Point Set**